munzekm/makingitwmega/site/content/products/_index.md

     - image: /img/illustrations-meeting-space.svg
       text: >
         Mac n cheese
+    - image: /img/mac.jpeg
+      text: >
+        Cajun Shrimp Pasta.
+First you want to turn on your water for your pasta so it can start to boil while you work on the sauce and the shrimp.
+        Next for the sauce, you need 1/2 stick of butter, 1 1/4 cup of chicken broth, 1 1/4 cup of milk, 1 1/4 cup of whipping cream, and 1/4 flour.
+        You can add old bay to your sauce, add as much as you want.
+        Add them all together in a pan and stir occasionally.
+Keep on medium until it starts to get thick and bubble.
+Next, you want to put your shrimp on a pan and cook until shrimp turn pink.
+Once your water is done boiling, add you noodles and cook until noodles are soft.
+Then, drain your noodles, and mix the shrimp and sauce together.
+You can also add broccoli to the pasta for another taste.
   description: >
     Here is where you can explore all the recipes.
 All the instructions are down under the photo of the meal.
 Follow along to make your own!